 (3) Nothing in paragraph (2) above limits ERCOT’s authority to require that a Transmission Service Provider (TSP) or Transmission Operator (TO) disconnect any Facility operated at distribution voltage from the ERCOT System if ERCOT determines such action is necessary to address a reliability concern on the ERCOT Transmission Grid.
 Additionally, nothing in paragraph (2) above limits ERCOT’s authority to require appropriate modeling and telemetry of transmission Loads that may represent multiple distribution-level Loads, as provided in Section 3.10.7.2, Modeling of Resources and Transmission Loads.

-(4) Consistent with paragraph (1)(e) above, if ERCOT seeks to exercise its authority to prevent an anticipated Emergency Condition relating to serving Load in the current or next Season by procuring existing capacity that may be used to maintain ERCOT System reliability in a manner not otherwise delineated in these Protocols and the Nodal Operating Guides, ERCOT shall take the following actions:
+(4) Consistent with paragraph (1)(e) above, ERCOT may seek to exercise its authority to prevent an anticipated Emergency Condition relating to addressing a local constraint identified by ERCOT up to two years into the future by procuring additional capacity.
+Additionally, consistent with paragraph (1)(e) above, ERCOT may seek to exercise its authority to prevent an anticipated Emergency Condition relating to serving Load for an ERCOT-wide capacity shortage identified in the current or next Season by procuring additional capacity.
+Such capacity for either purpose may include:

+(a) Capacity that was either mothballed, retired, or decommissioned and is capable of being brought back into service;

+(b) Demand Response capacity that can be baselined and was absent from the ERCOT market in the last three years;

+(c) Capacity excluded from ERCOT’s Report on Capacity, Demand and Reserves in the ERCOT Region (CDR) but that can be quickly interconnected at a useful location, such as energy storage or mobile generation;

+(d) Capacity included in the CDR issued by ERCOT, that has not yet reached its Commercial Operations Date (COD), but can accelerate its COD in time to prevent the anticipated Emergency Condition at issue; or

+(e) Capacity from Settlement Only Generators (SOGs) that is not expected to be available to ERCOT during the period additional capacity is needed.

+(5) Capacity procured under paragraph (4) may be used to maintain the ERCOT System reliability in a manner not otherwise delineated in these Protocols and the Nodal Operating Guides, provided ERCOT takes the following actions:

+(a) Upon determination by ERCOT that additional capacity is needed to prevent an Emergency Condition, and 30 days prior to any procurement activity associated with such additional capacity, ERCOT shall notify the Public Utility Commission of Texas (PUCT) of ERCOT’s determination.

-(a) Upon determination by ERCOT that additional capacity is needed to prevent an Emergency Condition and prior to any procurement activity associated with such additional capacity, ERCOT shall issue a Notice as soon as practicable with the following information:
+(b) Upon determination by ERCOT that additional capacity is needed to prevent an Emergency Condition and prior to any procurement activity associated with such additional capacity, ERCOT shall issue a Notice as soon as practicable with the following information:

 (i) A detailed description of the reliability condition and need for additional capacity as determined by ERCOT and the timing of the proposed procurement;